tpaschalis/tpaschalis.github.io/_posts/2026-03-31-agentic-protoreflect-apis.md

 description: "A house of mirrors"
 ---

 Whichever side you are on the LLM turf wars, one thing is clear.
-APIs are back, baby!
+APIs are back!
 It's funny how fashion comes and goes, but Unix philosophy tools and wiring APIs together are what moves the industry right now (whether it moves it to the _right_ direction is an entirely different question).